SuviMaria/SuviMaria/README.md

 🌱 Currently learning: Azure, data analysis and machine learning fundamentals

 🇲🇽 Exchange year: Tec de Monterrey in Guadalajara, Mexico

+🌎 I can speak and work in Finnish, Swedish, English and Spanish

 ## 🔭 Currently working on
 - Course projects
-- Improving data analysis skills using Python and Azure
+- Improving data analysis skills using Python and Azure in my own projects
 - Bachelor's thesis

 ## Technologies